Algernon Lyons

-Admiral of the Fleet Sir Algernon McLennan Lyons (30 August 1833 - 9 February 1908) was a senior Royal Navy officer who served as First and Principal Naval Aide-de-Camp to Queen Victoria.
+Admiral of the Fleet Sir Algernon McLennan Lyons (30 August 1833 - 9 February 1908) was a senior Royal Navy officer who served as first and principal naval aide-de-camp to Queen Victoria.

-Lyons also served as Commander-in-Chief, Pacific Station, Commander-in-Chief, North America and West Indies Station, and then Commander-in-Chief, Plymouth.
+Lyons also served as commander-in-chief, Pacific Station, commander-in-chief, North America and West Indies Station, and then commander-in-chief, Plymouth.
+He was described as 'a very smart seaman of the old school, and a good and popular officer'.

-He was the nephew of Admiral Edmund Lyons, 1st Baron Lyons, who served as Commander-in-Chief of the Mediterranean Fleet, under whom he served for a time, and the cousin of Richard Lyons, 1st Viscount Lyons, and Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police.
+He was the nephew of Admiral Edmund Lyons, 1st Baron Lyons, who led the Royal Navy during the Crimean War, and of Vice-Admiral John Lyons (1787–1872), who fought on at the Battle of Trafalgar and who served as British Ambassador in Egypt.

 Family

 Lyons was born at Bombay on 30 August 1833.
-He was the second son of Lieutenant General Humphrey Lyons (1833–1908) and his first wife, Eliza, daughter of Henry Bennett.
-Lyons's uncle was Edmund Lyons, 1st Baron Lyons, via whom he was the cousin of Richard Lyons, 1st Viscount Lyons.
-He was also the cousin of Richard Lyons Pearson, Assistant Commissioner of the Metropolitan Police.
-Lyons's grandfather was Captain John Lyons of Antigua.
+He was the second son of Lieutenant-General Humphrey Lyons (1833–1908) and his first wife, Elizabeth, daughter of Henry Bennett.
+Lyons's uncles were Admiral Edmund Lyons, 1st Baron Lyons, who led the Royal Navy during the Crimean War, and Vice-Admiral John Lyons (1787–1872), who fought on at the Battle of Trafalgar and who served as British Ambassador in Egypt.
+His grandfather was Captain John Lyons of Antigua.

 Lyons was privately educated in Twickenham, Middlesex.
-He joined the Royal Navy in 1847.

 Naval career

-Lyons was appointed to the fifth-rate HMS Cambrian on the East Indies and China Station and then transferred to the second-rate HMS Albion, flagship of his uncle, Sir Edmund Lyons, who was Second-in-Command of the Mediterranean Fleet, in 1853.
+Lyons joined the Royal Navy in 1847, when he was appointed to the fifth-rate HMS Cambrian on the East Indies and China Station.
+He was transferred to the second-rate HMS Albion, flagship of his uncle, Sir Edmund Lyons, who was Second-in-Command of the Mediterranean Fleet, in 1853.